Sumanheuju/Mobile_BIke_App/README.md

-# Mobile_BIke_App
+# MavenHibernate
-With the Use of Ionic-Framework with Spring-framework Java Rest-API at the Back with Hibernate ORM.
+With Right Dependencies for hibernate